ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-neural-sis.md

 In order to move to the next block, you simple take the value of your current block and update it in the direction of the neural network element.

 ## Where vector fields live: tangent bundles

+Let's have another look at the phase diagram on the left of our figure.

 ## Inference problem